 Daytime driving.
 Until a new driver is more experienced, it’s often best they drive during the day.
 This allows them to learn how to gauge gaps in traffic and learn how to drive in various weather conditions with plenty of light.

 Maintain all fluids.
 Teach your child how to check the oil, refill washer fluids, and pump gas.
 Though those might seem to be easy tasks, they are important to keeping the car in good repair.

 First aid and safety items.
 These days you never know what situation you might be thrown into.
 Keep first aid and other safety items in your car including road flares, pain relief, and even a map.
 I also recommend having a protein or energy bar, just in case.
 Depending on climate or season, you might want to include a blanket, ice scraper, or sand and kitty litter for traction.

 How to change a tire.
 It surprises me to this day how many people have no idea how to change their own tire!
 This should be practiced at least a couple times so your child has a good grasp of how it’s done.
 Make sure the car has an available spare and a tire iron at all times.

 Check your tire pressure.
 Speaking of tires, it’s also important to know how to check your tire pressure.
-I recommend watching and sharing this tire pressure instructional video with the new drivers in your life.
-You can also visit Discount Tire for a free tire inspection as part of National Tire Safety Week.
+I recommend watching and sharing thiswith the new drivers in your life.
+You can also visit Discount Tire for a as part of National Tire Safety Week.
 Professional tire technicians at nationwide retail Discount Tire locations will conduct the free inspection including pressure, alignment, rotation, and tread.
 Each is important to proper tire maintenance.